shiltemann/CTF-writeups-public/website/writeups/HackyEaster_2023/level7-1-custom-keyboard.md

 ```

-So we find a useful Docker container containing binutils and gdb for various architectures ([here](https://hub.docker.com/r/blukat29/cross/)
+So we find a useful Docker container containing binutils and gdb for various architectures ([here](https://hub.docker.com/r/blukat29/cross/))

-and inside this we can run commands like objdump
+and inside this docker we can run commands like objdump for our file, and find:
-)

 ```bash
 $ avr-elf-objdump custom_keyboard.elf -dS --section=.data